chahal09001-png/lumina-hair-studio/README.md

 ## ⚠️ Disclaimer

-This is a **portfolio/demo project** created to demonstrate web development skills.
+This is a **portfolio/demo project** created to demonstrate web development and UI design skills.
-It does not represent a real operational business.
+It is not a real business website.

 ---

-## 🚀 Purpose
+## 🚀 Purpose of This Project

 This project was built to showcase:
-- Front-end development skills

 - Multi-page website structure
+- Front-end HTML/CSS skills
-- UI/UX design for salon industry
+- Real business website design style
-- GitHub Pages deployment
+- GitHub Pages deployment readiness
+- Portfolio-level UI design

 ---

 ## 👨‍💻 Developer

-Created as a portfolio project for learning and showcasing modern website building skills.
+Created as a learning + portfolio project to demonstrate modern web design skills.

+---

+## 🚀 Next Upgrade Ideas

+- Add JavaScript animations
+- Add real booking system
+- Improve mobile responsiveness further
+- Add real images for gallery

 ---